-Annex VIII to CLP mandates ECHA to specify, maintain and update the electronic XML-based format that must be used for the submission of the harmonised information [A.6].

-The use of this format is mandatory and alternatives (e.g. paper submissions or other electronic formats) are not allowed.
-The format is harmonised and it applies in all Member States.

-ECHA, being strongly engaged with the OECD in international initiatives aiming to promote the definition and use of commonly agreed formats for the electronic exchange of information on chemicals, developed the XML format under the IUCLID (International Uniform Chemical Information Database) project.

-The format is available for download from ECHA Poison Centre website and its use is free of charge.
-The usage of the format and creation of submission files containing required information can be executed offline using the IT systems available to duty holders.
+- 14 Annex VIII to CLP mandates ECHA to specify, maintain and update the electronic XML-based - format that must be used for the submission of the harmonised information [A.6]. - 16 The use of this format is mandatory and alternatives (e.g. paper submissions or other - electronic formats) are not allowed.
+The format is harmonised and it applies in all Member - 18 States. - 19 ECHA, being strongly engaged with the OECD in international initiatives aiming to promote the - definition and use of commonly agreed formats for the electronic exchange of information on - 21 chemicals, developed the XML format under the IUCLID (International Uniform Chemical - 22 Information Database) project. - 23 The format is available for download from ECHA Poison Centres website - 24 (https://poisoncentres.echa.europa.eu/poison-centres-notification-format) and its use is free - of charge.
+The usage of the format and creation of submission files containing required - 26 information can be executed offline using the IT systems available to duty holders.